pwilliams-ck/sniplate/README.md

 cd tls
 ```

-Next, find the `generate_cert.go` tool's path, and run it from the `tls`
+Next, find the `generate_cert.go` tool's path on your local machine, and run it
-directory.
+from the `tls` directory.
 Here is the path for MacOS, and probably Linux.
-The CLI flags are
+The
-there for convenience, copy/pasta away.
+CLI flags are there for convenience, copy/pasta away.

 ```bash
 go run /usr/local/go/src/crypto/tls/generate_cert.go --rsa-bits=2048 --host=localhost